brab0/appt/README.md

 *This document will introduce the main concepts used by Appt while the examples (yes, you'll see some code, but **not here**) will be separated according to their respective contexts with links to them at the **Packages** session below.*

+## Why?
+Imagine yourself starting a new project, which you don't really sure about the architecture.
+You'll write some code, import packages and classes by their paths when suddenly *BOOM*: you decide to reorganize everything.
+You're gonna rewrite every *../../../../path* of every single file into your project.

+...Or maybe, you're on a complex project, which becomes bigger and bigger fast, and the more it grows, the more impossible becomes to read and find yourself on it.

+If some of those scenarios looks familiar and bother you, **you should definitely use Appt**!

 ## Packages
 To guarantee you're gonna use (*and load*) only what you want/need, Appt is fully modularized and uncoupled by scoped packages.